kaspanet/kasparov/README.md

 Kasparov is the reference API server for Kaspa written in Go (golang).

 This project contains the following executables:
-* kasparovd - the Kasparov server.
+- kasparovd - the Kasparov server.
 Handles user requests.
-* kasparovsyncd - the Kasparov sync daemon.
+- kasparovsyncd - the Kasparov sync daemon.
 Maintains sync with a full Kaspa node.
-* examples/wallet - an example Kaspa wallet.
-Provides wallet services via communication with a kasparovd instance.
+- examples/wallet - an example Kaspa wallet.
+Interfaces with a kasparovd instance.

 This project is currently under active development and is in a pre-Alpha state.
 Some things still don't work and APIs are far from finalized.
 The code is provided for reference only.